 But if you and your little one would like to get messy having fun with paint, Pinkie for Pink has some lovely ideas for you!
 We loved the ghost footprints and the adorable Frankenstein.

 Free Halloween printables for toddlers

 I created this free Halloween printable especially for you.
 You can cut the mouths and eyes on the last page and your baby or toddler can stick them to the ghosts, spiders and pumpkins!
-Then, add some colouring, tape, cotton balls… I would love to see your creations!
-Please share them through You are the Milk’s Facebook Page or via email to email@example.com.
+Or simply let them colour the shapes!
+Even add some colouring, tape, cotton balls… I would love to see your creations!

 You can download the free pdf Halloween printable for babies and toddlers here.